FabianTriana/FabianTriana/README.md

 # Profile:
-- 👋 Hi, I'm @FabianTriana, I’m an Economist (Universidad Nacional de Colombia) with solid knowledge of Statistics.
+- 👋 Hi, I'm @FabianTriana, I'm an Economist (Universidad Nacional de Colombia) with solid knowledge of Statistics and data-oriented programming.
 - 👀 I'm interested in Data Science, Statistics, Econometrics, Finance, Web Scraping and Software Development.
+- I have professional experience in retailtech (Merqueo), advertising (Mediabrands), consumer analysis, market research (Indices CognoSight) and software oriented academic research (UIFCE-UNAL).
 - 🌱 I use Python, R and SQL to process and analyze data.
 - 💞️ I'm looking to collaborate on Data Science, Finance and Machine Learning projects.
 - 📫 How to reach me: fatrianaa1@gmail.com and https://www.linkedin.com/in/fabiantriana/